-When travelling at work or between site locations, workers should travel alone.
+When travelling at work or between site locations, workers should travel alone where possible.
 If workers have no option but to share a vehicle, then they should:

-- Share with the same individuals and with the minimum number of people at any one time - Wherever possible, maintain a distance of 2 metres and avoid touching their faces - Maintain good ventilation (i.e. keeping the windows open) and face away from each other during the journey - Wash their hands for 20 seconds using soap and water or hand sanitiser if soap and water are not available before entering and after getting out of the vehicle
+- Share with the same individuals and with the minimum number of people at any one time - Wherever possible maintain a distance of two metres and avoid touching their faces - Maintain good ventilation (i.e. keeping the windows open) and face away from each other during the journey